Once in a Lifetime

 Having the appropriate skill set

 People often get hung up on not having enough experience but most often than not we’re not talking brain surgery or flying a paraglider over the alps, and most skills just spring to life when you need them (like that ape picking up a bone in 2001 and smashing another ape over the head with it!).
 Hand someone a set of nuts and they’ll probably work out how to place them and attach the rope, and the same goes for priming a stove, traversing a snow slope or using a bothy bag to stay alive, it’s all pretty simple.
-Uploading content to a website via an iridium phone is very technical skill that takes half a days practice but skiing 750 miles to the South Pole only requires the inherent human skill of moving forward, and that’s something you should not lose sight of.
+Uploading content to a website via an iridium phone is a very technical skill that takes half a days practice but skiing 750 miles to the South Pole only requires the inherent human skill of moving forward, and that’s something you should not lose sight of.
 Can you walk?
 If so the rest is just detail.

-Of course some skills have a shallow learning curve while others are steeper, but if you can learn to tap into sources of knowledge - a skill in itself! - you can gain anything you need, and these days with Youtube and the web it’s all there, along with books and good old fashioned people (this email being a case in point).
-You live in an age were almost all knowledge is there to be exploited.
+Of course, some skills have a shallow learning curve while others are steeper, but if you can learn to tap into sources of knowledge - a skill in itself! - you can gain anything you need, and these days with Youtube and the web it’s all there, along with books and good old fashioned people (this email being a case in point).
+You live in an age where almost all knowledge is there to be exploited.

-For example this year I’d like to walk South to North across Australia, a three month trip were I’d have to live on the land, hunt, find water, not get eaten by dingos.
+For example this year I’d like to walk South to North across Australia, a three-month trip where I’d have to live on the land, hunt, find water, not get eaten by dingos.
 I know nothing about the outback or hunting and if I just rocked up I’d no doubt never be seen again, and so I need to understand first off all what I do know, then set about learning that.
 I’ve watched Jon Muir’s film ‘Alone Across Australia’ several times, read his book twice, as well as books about the outback, survival, hunting and fishing, and will soon be sending Jon a long email of questions.
-I know that to just rock up and do such a trip is beyond me, but perhaps I can do it in a less extreme way, have some cashes maybe, use what Jon learned, employ some new technology he didn’t have.
+I know that to just rock up and do such a trip is beyond me, but perhaps I can do it in a less extreme way, have some causes maybe, use what Jon learned, employ some new technology he didn’t have.
 Beyond that I always start by not focusing on the big picture, of 3 months in the outback, crossing some unimaginably tough terrain, but on the small details, such as:

 - What size of tarp would I need.